-It’s difficult to mask the pattern completely same as the HASEGAWA instruction, anyway I could finish up the straight lined camouflage which was one of the feature of the WWII German airplane.
+It’s difficult to mask the pattern completely same as the HASEGAWA instruction, anyway I could finish up the straight-lined camouflage which was one of the features of the WWII German airplane.

 I have completed the characteristic Stuka anti-tank gun loading which has inverted gull wings and fixed spatted undercarriage.

-The 37mm cannon was equipped with 12 armor-piercing shell, total was 24 shells.
+The 37mm cannon was equipped with 12 armor-piercing shells, the total was 24 shells.
 This tankbuster performed an effective attack for a large number of Soviet tanks.

 Although it was an old design, Stuka was used until the end of the war, and 6,500 or more were produced in total.

 The camouflage colors were similar to the last Messerschmitt I made.
 It is sober colors, so I think the decals are important.

 The marking is Luftwaffe Kdr./SG2 (2nd Ground Support Wing).
 Stuka was slow in speed and the air combat ability is low, so switched over to the Focke-Wulf Fw190.